ebabel-eu/ebabel-home/README.md

 ## Todo:

+- nav needs to change to work like project, i.e. localStorage first and the json api call.

-- build app (make a list of issues in Github)
+- make a list of issues in Github instead of this README todo list
 - setup Jenkins
 - look into ["tree shaking"](https://medium.com/modus-create-front-end-development/webpack-2-tree-shaking-configuration-9f1de90f3233#.ceyvzb1bl) to make the webpack bundle smaller
 - webpack is adding a Hash at every build (see console).
 Can I use this for cache busting purposes?